 Key Points When Cooking Lobster Tail At Home:

-Always inspect your lobster for discoloration, & unusual spots
+- Always inspect your lobster for discoloration, & unusual spots

-Slice the shell without cutting the meat to allow for more even cooking and a beautiful presentation.
+- Slice the shell without cutting the meat to allow for more even cooking and a beautiful presentation.

 Check Out More Delicious Recipes and Entertaining Tips & Tricks from AWG Private Chefs:

-About the Author: Certified Master Chef Sean Andrade is Executive Chef/Owner of AWG Private Chefs, named the #1 Private Chef company in California.
+About the Author: Certified Master Chef Sean Andrade is Executive Chef/Owner of AWG Private Chefs, voted the #1 Private Chef Company in California, Best Personal Chefs and Best Caterers in San Francisco for multiple years by Expertise.
 Chef Sean has worked in the restaurant and hospitality industries worldwide for more than 25 years.
-His company AWG Private Chefs offers highly custom tailored, bespoke private chef dining experiences, select location meal delivery, and event catering in over 30 countries around the globe.
+His company AWG Private Chefs offers highly custom-tailored, bespoke private chef dining experiences, select location meal delivery, and event catering in over 30 countries around the globe.